Ferrocement: Disadvantages

 The disadvantage of ferro concrete construction is the labor-intensive nature of it, which makes it expensive for industrial application in the western world.
 In addition, threats to degradation (rust) of the steel components is a possibility if air voids are left in the original construction, due to too dry a mixture of the concrete being applied, or not forcing the air out of the structure while it is in its wet stage of construction, through vibration, pressurized spraying techniques, or other means.
 These air voids can turn to pools of water as the cured material absorbs moisture.
 If the voids occur where there is untreated steel, the steel will rust and expand, causing the system to fail.

 In modern practice, the advent of liquid acrylic additives and other advances to the grout mixture create slower moisture absorption over the older formulas, and also increase bonding strength to mitigate these failures.
 Restoration steps should include treatment to the steel to arrest rust, using practices for treating old steel common in auto body repair.

 Insurance issues

-During the 1960s in Australia, New Zealand and the UK, home boatbuilders realised that, for a given budget, ferrocement enabled a much larger hull than otherwise possible.
-However, some builders failed to realise that the hull forms only a minor part of the overall cost because a larger boat would have very much higher fitting-out costs.
-Consequently, several homebuilt ferrocement boats became unfinished projects, or if finished, then badly executed, overweight, lumpy "horrors".
-Realising that their boats were not merely disappointing but also unsaleable, some builders insured their boats and deliberately scuppered them for compensation.
-Insurance companies have long memories of such frauds, and today, even for well-built ferrocemment boats, it has become difficult to get insurance coverage for third-party risks, while comprehensive cover is virtually unattainable.
+In the 1960s in Australia, New Zealand, and the UK, amateur boatbuilders turned to ferrocement to build larger hulls on limited budgets.
+However, many underestimated the high fitting-out costs of larger vessels.
+As a result, some projects remained unfinished or were poorly completed—often overweight and crudely built.
+In some cases, owners insured their unsellable boats and deliberately sank them to claim compensation.
+Due to such frauds, insurers became cautious, and today even well-built ferrocement boats face difficulties obtaining third-party coverage, while comprehensive insurance is rarely available.